-We loved Porto Portugal.
+We loved Porto, Portugal.
 Having traveled to Lisbon many times, and ventured to Alentejo, Minho, and the Douro Valley, we realized how much we love Portuguese food.
 But, we had limited time in Porto.
-In our list of foods to eat in Porto, and our recommendations for the best restaurants in Porto, we sought some help.
-Included in our ultimate Porto food guide are recommendations from top travel bloggers on where to eat in Porto.
+For our list of foods to eat in Porto, and our recommendations for the best restaurants in Porto, we sought some help.
+Included in our ultimate Porto food guide are recommendations from top Porto food blog and Porto travel bloggers on where to eat in Porto.
 Some of whom are very adamant when it comes to their views on Portuguese food!
+We also added our own recommendations and experiences as well!

 In this Porto guide, we run down the top Porto foods you must eat when visiting Porto.
 And one of these includes the most famous Portuguese food to track down in Porto!